cbaycity/small-media/README.md

 ## Current to do:

-0. Get Docker to spin up the database and frontend.
-Connect the two, and process requests that way.
-1. Adjust the backend to process signup requests with a database.
-2. Figure out some form of testing for the components and for the site.
-Jack suggests that only testing for backend hits is needed?
-3. Add My Art feed.
-4. Add a friend's section.
-   i.
-Friends list
-   ii.
-Follow requests.
-   iii.
-Friend's feed.
-5. Adjust local art section to have location focused on.
-6. Containerize deployment in Docker.
-7. Setup ESLint for typescript.
-8. Add a Create Post button to replace the login button in the header.
+1. Add a Create Post button to replace the login button in the header.
+2. Add a projects section (Notably, let artists add each other to a project.)
+3. Add a friends page and following projects.

+Future to do:
+1. Store hashed passwords
+2. Protect against Request Forgery.

 ## Mac Environment Setup: